How the Mars Exploration Rovers Work

 How many rovers are currently on Mars?

-There are 4 rovers sent on Mars.
+There are two rovers on Mars.

 Lots More Information